francescoApophis/calc-parser/README.md

 # calc-parser

 Small parser for simple math expressions.
-Built to learn about lexing, parsing and operator precendence work.
+Built to learn about how lexing, parsing and operator precendence work.

 It uses the '[precedence climbing method](https://en.wikipedia.org/wiki/Operator-precedence_parser)'.
+Again, this is for learning purposes and to get a general idea of how this process works, so it may not use the best algorithm or the best implentation.

 Supported:
-- addition,
+- [x] addition,
-- subtraction,
+- [x] subtraction,
-- multiplication
+- [x] multiplication
-- division
+- [x] division

 Soon to be implemented:
-- negative and decimal numbers
+- [ ] negative and decimal numbers
-- parentheses
+- [ ] parentheses
-- exponentiation
+- [ ] exponentiation

 ## Usage